micheg/phaser3-vite/README.md

 # phaser3-vite

 template for phaser 3.6 and vita bundler

+## install

+Use nvm for install node LTS and then install

+- nvm install --lts
+- npm install

+## config

+setting vertical or orizontal in src/conf/config.js

+- use 1024 as horizontal fixed base and dynamic vertical for horizontal games
+- use 576 as horizontal fixed base and dynamic vertical for vertical games

 ## usage
-setting vertical or orizontal in src/conf/config.js

-- use 1024 as horizontal fixed base and dinamic vertical for horizontal game
-- use 576 as vertical fixed
+- *npm run dev* for local dev server
+- *npm run build* for building the dist folder